-(2) Excludes 10,000 shares of Series A Preferred Stock issued to Roivant upon closing of the Business Combination.
-Each share of Series A Preferred Stock is convertible at any time at the option of the holder into one share of common stock.
-Roivant owns all of the authorized and outstanding shares of Series A

-Preferred Stock and is entitled to elect a specified number of directors to our board of directors.
-Sakshi Chhabra, Andrew Lo, Patrick Machado, Keith Manchester, M.D., Ilan Oren, Masayo Tada and Vivek Ramaswamy are the members of the board of directors of Roivant and may be deemed to have shared voting, investment and dispositive power with respect to the shares held by this entity.
+- (2) As reported on a Schedule 13D/A filed by RSL on May 15, 2020.
+Consists of shares of common stock directly held by RSL and includes 10,000 shares of common stock issuable upon conversion of the shares of Series A preferred stock held by RSL.
+Each share of Series A preferred stock is convertible at any time at the option of the holder into one share of common stock.
+RSL owns all of the authorized and outstanding shares of Series A preferred stock and is entitled to elect a specified number of directors to the Board.
+RSL is governed by a board of directors consisting of Sakshi Chhabra, Andrew Lo, Patrick Machado, Keith Manchester, M.D., Daniel Gold, Ilan Oren, Masayo Tada and Vivek Ramaswamy.
 These individuals disclaim beneficial ownership with respect to such shares except to the extent of their pecuniary interest therein.
-The principal business address of Roivant is Suite 1, 3rd Floor, 11-12 St. James's Square, London SW1Y 4LB, United Kingdom.

-- (3) Consists of shares owned by RTW Master Fund, Ltd., RTW Innovation Master Fund, Ltd. and RTW Venture Fund Limited.
-Roderick Wong, M.D. has voting and dispositive power over the shares owned by the RTW Entities. - (4) Includes 100,000 shares of common stock beneficially owned by Pedro Granadillo, Gotham Makker, George Migausky, Sukumar Nagendran and Mark Schoenebaum, which shares are held of record by the Sponsor.
-Sponsor is governed by a board of directors consisting of three directors: Roderick Wong, M.D., Naveen Yalamanchi, M.D., and Alice Lee.
-Each director has one vote, and the approval of a majority of the directors is required to approve an action of Sponsor.
-Under the so-called "rule of three," if voting and dispositive decisions regarding an entity's securities are made by three or more individuals, and a voting or dispositive decision requires the approval of a majority of those individuals, then none of the individuals is deemed a beneficial owner of the entity's securities.
-Based upon the foregoing analysis, no director of Sponsor exercises voting or dispositive control over any of the securities held by Sponsor, even those in which he or she directly holds a pecuniary interest.
-Accordingly, none of them will be deemed to have or share beneficial ownership of such shares. - (5) Includes an aggregate of 1,800,000 shares of common stock held by the Sponsor that are subject to potential forfeiture.
-See the section titled "Certain Relationships and Related Party Transactions-Sponsor Restricted Stock Agreement." - (6) Includes 20,000 shares of common stock that are held of record by the Sponsor.
+The principal business address of RSL is Suite 1, 6th Floor, 11-12 St. James's Square, London SW1Y 4LB, United Kingdom. - (3) As reported on a Schedule 13G/A filed by Roderick Wong, M.D. on April 4, 2020.
+Consists of shares owned by RTW Master Fund, Ltd., RTW Innovation Master Fund, Ltd. and RTW Venture Fund Limited.
+Roderick Wong, M.D. has voting and dispositive power over the shares owned by the RTW Entities.
+The principal business address of the RTW Entities is 412 West 15th Street, Floor 9, New York, New York 10011. - (4) Consists of shares of common stock underlying options that are exercisable within 60 days of June 30, 2020. - (5) Consists of 20,000 shares of common stock that are held of record by the Sponsor and 4,625 shares of common stock underlying options that are exercisable within 60 days of June 30, 2020.